nomic-ai/gpt4all/gpt4all-bindings/typescript/README.md

 ## Develop
 ### Build Instructions

-*   binding.gyp is compile config
+*   `binding.gyp` is compile config
 *   Tested on Ubuntu.
 Everything seems to work fine
 *   Tested on Windows.
 Everything works fine.
 *   Sparse testing on mac os.
-*   MingW works as well to build the gpt4all-backend. **HOWEVER**, this package works only with MSVC built dlls.
+*   MingW script works to build the gpt4all-backend.
+We left it there just in case. **HOWEVER**, this package works only with MSVC built dlls.

 ### Requirements